 When you assess project risk you can ultimately and proactively address many impacts, such as avoiding potential litigation, addressing regulatory issues, complying with new legislation, reducing your exposure and minimizing impact.

 Not all risks are created equally.
 You need to evaluate the risk to know what resources you’re going to assemble towards resolving it when and if it occurs.

 Having a large list of risks can be daunting.
 But you can manage this by simply categorizing risks as high, medium or low.
 Now there’s a horizon line and you can see the risk in context.
 With this perspective, you can begin to plan for how and when you’ll address these risks.
 Then, if risks become issues, it’s advisable to keep an issue log so you can keep track of each of them and implement corrective actions.

 Some risks are going to require immediate attention.
 These are the risks that can derail your project.
 Failure isn’t an option.
-Other risks are important, but perhaps not threatening the success of your project.
+Other risks are important, but perhaps do not threaten the success of your project.
 You can act accordingly.
 Then there are those risks that have little to no impact on the overall project’s schedule and budget.
 Some of these low-priority risks might be important, but not enough to waste time on.

 Assign an Owner to the Risk

 All your hard work identifying and evaluating risk is for naught if you don’t assign someone to oversee the risk.
 In fact, this is something that you should do when listing the risks.
-Who is the person who is responsible for that risk, identifying it when and if it should occur and then leading the work towards resolving it?
+Who is the person who is responsible for that risk, identifying it when and if it should occur and then leading the work toward resolving it?

 That determination is up to you.
 There might be a team member who is more skilled or experienced in the risk.
 Then that person should lead the charge to resolve it.
 Or it might just be an arbitrary choice.
 Of course, it’s better to assign the task to the right person, but equally important in making sure that every risk has a person responsible for it.